Species:

 History:

-- Hard hit by phylloxera in the 1880, largely eradicated from some vineyards.
+• Hard hit by phylloxera in the 1880’s and largely eradicated from many vineyards in France.

 Notes:

-- Common variety used in Southern Rhone Valley blends.
+• Commonly used variety in Southern Rhone Valley blends.

 Other names: